 Some borrowers find that they have better luck getting approved by an online lender than they do with traditional lenders.
 Especially when it comes to big banks, getting a loan can be difficult if you have less-than-perfect credit.
 However, you still need to meet certain criteria at Prosper.com.

-Credit score: Prosper checks your credit at Experian, and you need a score of at least 640.
+Prosper checks your credit at Experian.
 The higher your score, the less you’ll pay for your loan.
-Prosper.com has stated that borrowers with good credit are preferred, and the average credit score for approved borrowers is just over 700.
+Prosper.com has stated that borrowers with good credit are preferred, and the average credit score for approved borrowers is just higher than 700.